-When you see something online that Inspires you or makes you feel happy, share it with people you know.
-A spot-on quotation, a beautiful photo or an uplifting video can lift someone's spirits and help
+inspires you or makes you feel happy, share it with people you know.
+A spot-on quotation, a beautiful photo or an uplifting video can lift someone's spirits and help them to feel better about life.

 THINK BEFORE COMMENTING